Krsma/Morse-code-manual/README.md

 # Morse-code-manual
-Morse cod ewith button input, translated into english
+Morse code with button input, translated into english